The Block-wise Circumcentered-Reflection Method: One step convergence of CRM for hyperplane intersection

 To finalize the discussion in this section, we would like to present some further remarks.

 We want to note that one can consider trivial examples showing that the conditions for one-step convergence in Lemma \ref{conv-1-step}, although sufficient, are not necessary.
 CRM will converge in one single step whenever the successive reflections generate an affine space of dimension $n-r$, where $r$ is the dimension of the intersection of the given subspaces.
-One could have the dimension $n-r$ even if the given subspaces are not hyperplanes and also under the bad luck of getting reflected points precisely on them.
+One could have the dimension $n-r$ even if the given subspaces are not hyperplanes and also under the \emph{bad luck} of getting reflected points precisely on them.

 Our last remark is on possible finite convergence of CRM for hyperplane intersection without employing the $rep$ procedure at all.
-For the sake of curiosity, despite being a rather theoretical question as commented above, we prove below that even under bad luck, CRM with no $rep$ procedure converges in at most $3$ steps for the intersection of $2$ hyperplanes in $\RR^n$.
-The question for more than $2$ hyperplanes is left open.
+Although omitting the proof, we notice that CRM converges in at most $3$ steps with no $rep$ procedure for the intersection of $2$ hyperplanes in $\RR^n$.
+The challenging question for more than $2$ hyperplanes is left open.
+Also, we intend to investigate under which conditions one has finite convergence for CRM, when the subspaces are not all hyperplanes.